 were made and in what order with a standard text editor.

-Should you require further help, please forward this file together with your:-
+Should you require further help in interpreting the results, please forward this file to: email@example.com

 Using Linux?
 You can also use the Spectrum Control Center!
 Linux users

-find the versions for the different StdC libraries on the installation CD supplied
+find the versions for the different StdC++ libraries on the installation

-with card at; /Install/linux/spcm_control_center/ as RPM packages.
-Alternatively,
+CD or USB stick supplied with card at: /Install/linux/spcm_control_center/ as RPM packages.

 Please see the Linux section in the Software Driver Installation chapter of your